sehajmander12/TextExtraction/README.md

 Output-2
 ![Screenshot 2021-09-20 at 8 33 58 PM](https://user-images.githubusercontent.com/60060524/134026941-0d09112c-39ca-45e5-9c17-67f6bb8f77aa.png)
 </br>

-### Summary :<br/> ###

--Finding out structural similarity of the images helped us in finding the difference or similarity in the shape of the images.
-Similarly, finding out the threshold and contours based on those threshold for the images converted into grayscale binary also helped us in shape analysis and recognition.<br>

--As, our SSIM is ~28.5% we can say that the image user provided is fake or tampered.<br>

--Finally we visualized the differences and similarities between the images using by displaying the images with contours, difference and threshold.<br>

 ### Novelty :<br/> ###
 ●	Different organization can use this to extract useful information from the image and store it. </br>